jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

     xsetwacom set "Wacom BambooFun 2FG 4x5 Finger pad" Button 3 3  # right mouse click
     xsetwacom set "Wacom BambooFun 2FG 4x5 Finger pad" Button 4 1  # left mouse click

+In the sample script above the "device names" were used because they don't change with hot plugging.
+The ID \# can be used for convience when using a get or set command during a session.
+However it can change after a hot plug of the tablet or another usb device.

 ### Setting Up the Script to Run at Startup

 Now I want my new shell script configuration to apply even after a